All of the other Barbapapas

 - Theme Tune Roll Call:

 - One of the most iconic things about the original theme song is that it roll called all of the Barbapapas.
 It only made sense that the 2019 reboot would follow suit.
-However, the 1999 anime does not do this.
+Only the 1999 anime does not do this.

-- Title Theme Tune: All three series.
+- Title Theme Tune: All three series, although only the first is simply titled "Barbapapa".

 - "Here is the star, it's Barbapapa!"

-- "Lets Barbafly all together with Barbapapa!"
+- "Let’s Barbafly all together with Barbapapa!"

 - "Here come all the Barbapapas!
 Welcome all the Barbapapas!"